dennisguse/TheSchreibmaschine/README.md

 * CTRL-DEL and CTRL-BACKSPACE
 * CTRL-V (pasting from clipboard) is working in Chrome and IE.
-* CTRL-SPACE retrieves alternatives for current word (the one around your cursor) to openthesaurus.de.
+* CTRL-SPACE activates the thesaurus for the word around the cursor; no auto-correction or completion available.

 * ALT-S: Save the document (currently done via download).
 * ALT-N: Open a new window of TheSchreibmaschine.